The Balearic Islands, before and after

 Although Die Balearen is a work that covers the entire Balearic archipelago, the project has begun in Menorca, the island that occupies the first two volumes of Die Balearen.
 The aim, however, is to continue with the other islands as well: the Pitiusas and especially Mallorca, the island where the Archduke lived and which occupies most of the volumes of the encyclopedic work.
 Therefore, what you can see right now is a tasting of a much more ambitious project, which in the long run wants to offer the opportunity to compare, individually and as a whole, the evolution of the landscape and the state of the heritage of the Balearic Islands in an engaging and understandable way.

-With the nearly 50 images that have been located, portrayed and subsequently compared since 2002, we can highlight six very illustrative aspects of the changes that the Balearic Islands have experienced over the last 150 years: the urban pressure, the densification of urban centres, the decrease in the water level of natural ports, the recovery of the forest, the marked inequality in the conservation of the architectural heritage and the abandonment or transformation of agricultural and livestock activity.
+with more than a hundred images that have been located, portrayed and subsequently compared since 2002, we can highlight six very illustrative aspects of the changes that the Balearic Islands have experienced over the last 150 years: the urban pressure, the densification of urban centres, the decrease in the water level of natural ports, the recovery of the forest, the marked inequality in the conservation of the architectural heritage and the abandonment or transformation of agricultural and livestock activity.

 - Paisajes, pasado y presente.
 Ultima Hora.
 Mallorca.
 8 de desembre de 2021.
 PDF